-WAPA, established in 2006, is a non-profit trade association acting as a collective voice for the wireless industry.
-WAPA’s primary objective is to promote the growth of the wireless industry by facilitating self-regulation, promoting best practices, and educating both members and the market about new wireless technologies and business models.
-WAPA offers its members regulatory advice, technical training, a code of conduct, a forum for knowledge-sharing and business-enablement opportunities.
+Wireless Access Providers Association (WAPA), established in 2006, is a non-profit trade association acting as a collective voice for the wireless industry.
+WAPA's primary objective is to promote the wireless industry's growth by facilitating self-regulation, promoting best practices, and educating members and the market about new wireless technologies and business models.
+In addition, WAPA offers its members regulatory advice, technical training, a code of conduct, a forum for knowledge-sharing and business-enablement opportunities.

 WAPA is positioned to be an interface between the government regulator (ICASA), network operators, service providers, and consumers.
-WAPA regularly makes submissions and presentations to the government on regulations affecting the wireless industry.
-WAPA is tirelessly lobbying for more progressive and efficient spectrum management in South Africa and is focusing on the possibilities of TVWS spectrum for interference-free access.
+WAPA regularly makes submissions and presentations to the government on wireless industry regulations.
+WAPA is tirelessly lobbying for more progressive and efficient spectrum management in South Africa and is focusing on the possibilities of the TVWS spectrum for interference-free access.

-WAPA AGM, new management committee elected and WAPA grows to 44 members.
+WAPA AGM, new management committee was elected and WAPA grows to 44 members.

 WAPA cooperates with the ISPA and officially endorses iWeek 2008.